prabhupant/prabhupant.github.io/_posts/2019-08-06-optimization-in-python-tuples-vs-lists.md

 ---
 layout: post
-title: "Optmization in Python - tuples vs lists"
+title: "Optimization in Python - tuples vs lists"
 ---

 In Python, tuples and lists are two similar data structures used to store sequential data.
 The well known difference between the two is that tuples are immutable whereas lists are not.